AlexWatson1212/embracing-authenticity/_posts/2025-06-18-when-connection-feels-wrong.md

 It’s just me, in the middle of something real, whispering to myself:

 > “I’m not broken.
 I’m just thawing.
 And that’s enough for today.”

+---

+### A Note on Mornings

+The funny thing is—when I’ve had a decent sleep, or even just a tolerable night—I often find it quite easy to connect with people in the morning.
+I think it goes well.
+Even after a rough night, I can usually manage the morning walk without too much difficulty.
+And what’s more, I can always *leave* if it gets unclear or overwhelming.

+It’s not performative.
+I’m not forcing anything.
+It just feels… safe enough.

+I think those morning walks might be quietly saving me.
+They bring rhythm.
+Familiarity.
+Soft human contact.
+And even though I missed it yesterday, and it may have led to me seeking comfort in food later, it reminds me that **gentle, steady connection is possible**—when I meet myself with a little more kindness.

+So maybe that’s the invitation for now:
+Protect what grounds you.
+Return to what feels soft and real.
+And remember—sometimes healing looks like walking your dog and just letting yourself be part of the world for a few minutes.

+That’s enough.
+Really.